Autumn-one/a-calc-old/README.md

 ## Version change

+* 1.3.8 Solve the packaging failure caused by the upgrade of vite5.x (Feedback from 武建鹏)
 * 1.3.6
     - The `!n` formatting parameter is adjusted to the highest priority and any other formatting parameter cannot affect it.
     - New `!u` formatting parameter to remove the unit part of the result